fsinfuhh/django-simple-csp/README.rst

 -------------

 CSP_REPORT_URL = ""
-The URl CSP errors should be reportet to, set to "" if not used, or do not define it.
+The URl CSP errors should be reported to, set to "" if not used, or do not define it.

 CSP_REPORT_ONLY = True
 Set the header to just report CSP errors do not enforce the CSP.
 Defaults to True.